zoevanhavre/zoevanhavre.github.io/talks/Feb2016_WOMBAT/ZvH_WombatSlides.md

 # Summary of Results

-## Summary| What have we seen?
+## Summary

-Overall, we found __data-driven__ subgroups exist in this data, and these appear to be related to the early stages of AD.
+Zmix found that __data-driven__ Normally distributed groups exist, and these are associated with features of AD.

-* Useful for preliminary analysis.
+* Useful as a preliminary analysis.
-* Could recompute existing risk metrics.
+* Can use to recompute existing metrics.
-* Or new measures relating to quantities of interest.
+* Or compute new measures relating to quantities of interest.

-We could have run Multivariate mixture models, or mixtures of regressions, but these come with their own assumptions (and dont all exist in Zmix yet)

-* _P.S. overfitted mixtures of regressions are in the works, if interested..._

-## So...?
+## So what?

 It turns out these findings mimic almost exactly our group's previous results, which were based on:

-> * $>$ 10 years of research,
+ * $>$ 10 years of research,
-> * Big, sophisticated, complex models which account for all covariates
-> * Expert involvement to  choose regions and remove suspicious HC's, etc...
+ * Big, sophisticated models, and lots of work
+ * Lots of expert involvement.

-Not bad for a bunch of simplistic models!
+_Not bad for a bunch of simplistic models!_

 #Mountains into molehills...?